maximegris/angular-electron/README.md

 npm install
 ```

-If you want to use Angular-cli to generate components, you must install `@angular/cli` in the global context.
+If you want to generate Angular components with Angular-cli , you **MUST** install `@angular/cli` in npm global context.
-Please follow [Angular-cli documentation](https://github.com/angular/angular-cli) if you had installed an previous version of `angular-cli`.
+Please follow [Angular-cli documentation](https://github.com/angular/angular-cli) if you had installed a previous version of `angular-cli`.

 ``` bash
 npm install -g @angular/cli